LambdAurora/optifine_alternatives/README.in.md

 If you need help about Sodium, Lithium, Phosphor (any of CaffeineMC's mod to be short), [please check out CaffeineMC's discord server](https://jellysquid.me/discord).

-If you need help related to LambDynamicLights, LambdaBetterGrass, or if you don't want to post in the comments a suggestion you can check out [my own discord server](https://discord.lambdaurora.dev)
+If you need help related to LambDynamicLights, LambdaBetterGrass, or Inspecio, if you don't want to post in the comments a suggestion you can check out [my own discord server](https://discord.lambdaurora.dev)

 ## Other lists